What is kyphosis?

 After treatment — whether surgical or nonsurgical — the clinical team at CHOP will continue to follow-up on your child's care at our Main Campus or in one of our CHOP Care Network locations.
 Our team will meet with you regularly to review your child's progress and revise treatment goals as needed.

 If your child received growing rods or VEPTR surgery, an additional procedure — spinal fusion — may be necessary when your child has finished growing.
-Annual visits to an orthopaedic doctor are recommended after spinal fusion.
+Annual visits to an orthopedic doctor are recommended after spinal fusion.

 At CHOP, we offer ongoing support and services for your child and family.
 Our team is committed to partnering with you to provide the most current, comprehensive and specialized care possible for your child.

 We also recognize your child's pediatrician as an important part of the care team and will provide regular updates on your child's progress.
-If continued care is necessary as your child becomes an adult, we will help transition your child's care to an adult orthopaedic team.
+If continued care is necessary as your child becomes an adult, we will help transition your child's care to an adult orthopedic team.

 Outlook